PeterCullenBurbery/PeterCullenBurbery/README.md

 ### Hi there 👋
 🌱 I’m currently learning how to use GitHub.
+I just create a README.md in my personal repository PeterCullenBurbery.

+I'm currently learning about combinatorics, factorials, binomials, subfactorials, Catalan numbers, multinomials, rising factorials, falling factorials, permutations, combinations, and derangements.

 <!--
 **PeterCullenBurbery/PeterCullenBurbery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.